tuomaseerola/MusicScienceData/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`MusicScienceData` is an R package that offers example datasets for suitable for exploration of basic analyses (correlation, comparison of means, etc.).
+`MusicScienceData` is an R package that offers example datasets suitable for exploration of basic analyses (correlation, comparison of means, etc.) in music and science studies.
+There is behavioural data consisting of ratings of emotional expression in soundtracks, consonance in chords, and musical annotations of soundtracks as well as some acoustic features extracted via `librosa python` script from the same files.

 ## Installation